 To enjoy the benefits of Reishi mushrooms mentioned above—and others—you need to use Reishi correctly.
 But how do you use this functional mushroom?
 Read on!

 How To Consume Reishi Mushroom?

 The traditional way of consuming the mushroom is fully grown fresh forms.
-Research evidence shows that the mushrooms were dried and cut into slices in Chinese medicine.
-They were subsequently boiled in hot water and used in soups and tea as traditional medications.
+Research shows that the mushrooms were dried and cut into slices in Chinese medicine.
+They were boiled in hot water and used in soups and tea as traditional medications.

 When To Take Reishi Mushroom?

-Taking the powder mixed with a glass of water or pairing the powder with food rich in vitamin C helps proper absorption.
+Taking the powder mixed with a glass of water or pairing the powder with food rich in vitamin C helps with proper absorption.
 You can also pair the mushroom with a cup of tea or coffee.

 The terpenoid compound in the mushroom has a sedative action that promotes better quality sleep.
 It helps the body ease into a relaxed state.
 It calms the body and the hyperactive mind leading to a restful bedtime state.

 Read More: Should you take Lion's mane mushroom before bed?

 Hence, the best time to take Reishi is a personal choice and how your body responds to the mushroom.

 An evening dose will suit you if the mushroom helps you sleep better.
 But if the mushroom enables you to get through a stressful day, pair it with your morning cup of tea or coffee.
 Let your body guide you into getting the maximum out of the mushroom.